 If you're covered by an employer group health plan, your Medicare coverage will still start the fourth month of dialysis treatments.
 Your employer group may pay the first 3 months of dialysis.

-Medicare coverage can start as early as the first month of dialysis if you meet both of these conditions:
+Medicare coverage can start as early as the first month of dialysis if you meet all of these conditions:

-- You take part in a home dialysis training program offered by a Medicare-approved training facility to teach you how to give yourself dialysis treatments at home.
+- You take part in a home dialysis training program offered by a Medicare-certified training facility to teach you how to give yourself dialysis treatments at home.

 - Your doctor expects you to finish training and be able to do your own dialysis treatments.

 If you have Medicare only because of permanent kidney failure, Medicare coverage will end: